Vodafone offers great plan perks and data-stuffed offerings.

 Vodafone mobile value for money

-Vodafone's plan range will cover the needs of most phone owners, though there is an absence of plans under $30, except when there’s a promotion that brings the typical pricing down.
-Normally, under $30 is a popular price point for BYO phone shoppers.
+Vodafone's plan range will cover the needs of most phone owners, though there is an absence of postpaid plans under $30, except when there’s a promotion that brings the typical pricing down.
+Normally, below $30 is a popular price point for BYO phone shoppers.

-We've noticed the price and value of Vodafone's no-contract SIM plans fluctuate a bit over the past six-or-so months, but happily it is in a good place right now.
-The current plan range is generous with data, and tends to compare well to Telstra and Optus, especially if you're in the market for a new smartphone.
+Vodafone's plans have changed a few times over the last few years but the current range is generous with data, and tends to compare well to Telstra and Optus, especially if you're in the market for a new smartphone.

 We also like that the Vodafone smartphone range extends beyond just iPhones and Samsungs to include handsets from Oppo, Nokia, Motorola and Google.